Skip to content

 • Limit: 3-5 packets per person

-Donations will be accepted in early fall 2025.
-Watch for more information this summer for specific donation dates.
-If you plan to donate this fall, please keep the following guidelines in mind when harvesting your seeds.
+If you plan to donate in the fall, please keep the following guidelines in mind when harvesting your seeds.

 1. Dry and separate your seeds by plant.